Meet Our Team

 from the University of Illinois and an MBA from the University of California-Berkeley.

-Carrie King (she/her), Director
+Laura Wehrley (she/her), Director

 Staff

-Eliana Batrez (she/her), Language & Program Specialist
+Eliana Batrez (she/her), Senior Program Specialist

-Eliana was born and raised in San Jose and moved to Contra Costa county after graduating from Saint Mary’s College of California.
+Eliana was born and raised in San Jose and graduated from Saint Mary’s College of California.
 She holds a BA in Spanish Linguistics & Communication, with a minor in Ethnic Studies.
 Eliana is passionate about social justice, specifically community engagement and equitable access to community resources.
-She is excited to join the SCOCO community and admires the organization’s dedication to energizing individuals to create change within their own communities.
+She admires SCOCO’s dedication to empowering individuals to create change within their own communities.
 Most of all, she is enjoying learning more about social justice through sustainability, especially with regards to energy efficiency and conservation.
-Outside of work, Eliana enjoys reading, puns, and riding her bike around her new neighborhood.
+Outside of work, Eliana enjoys reading, puns, and riding her bike.

-Tyler Snortum-Phelps (he/him), Program Administrator
+Tyler Snortum-Phelps (he/him), Operations Manager

 Tyler joined Sustainable Contra Costa in July of 2014.
 After a career in radio and progressive politics, Tyler spent many years providing ecology and gardening education in a variety of settings, including Lindsay Wildlife Museum, Diablo Nature Adventures and the Oakland Museum Natural Sciences Gallery.
 He has taught home composting workshops for 20 years.
 He was a natural science teacher at The Gardens at Heather Farm and then became Operations Manager at The Gardens, a position he held for 9 years.
 He has a bachelor’s degree in Broadcasting from San Francisco State University and is a Certfiied Master Composter.
 He and his wife are also co-directors of the music program at Unity of Walnut Creek, and he loves to cook, sing, and hike in the hills.